Gubaer/josm-scripting-plugin/docs/v1/handling-layers.md

 1. TOC
 {: toc }

-The global object `josm.layers` represents the current layers in josm.
+The global object <code class="inline">josm.layers</code> represents the current layers in josm.
 The methods and properties of this object are defined in the module [josm/layers]{:target="apidoc"}.

 The following scripts prints the names of the currently opened layers: